gerrit-coder/plugins_coder-workspace/README.md

 - On the change page, the "Open Coder Workspace" action targets the latest patchset if none is selected.
 - The plugin passes repo, branch, change, patchset and change URL as rich parameters by default (configurable).

-### History
+### Single Workspace Management

-The plugin records the last created workspace links in your browser (localStorage) to enable quick "Open Last" actions.
-Retention can be tuned via `historyLimit` in `gerrit.config`.
+The plugin manages a single workspace at a time.
+When creating a new workspace, any existing workspace for the same context will be replaced.

 ### "Open Coder Workspace" action

 The plugin adds one convenience action in the change page overflow menu:

 - "Open Coder Workspace": Opens your Coder workspace for the current change/patchset.
-If no workspace is recorded for this repo/branch/patchset, the plugin first attempts to find an existing workspace by the expected name (based on your name template and mappings).
+If no workspace exists for this context, the plugin first attempts to find an existing workspace by the expected name (based on your name template and mappings).
 If none exists, it is created on-demand and then opened.

 This action is always available.
 A short toast indicates the context when opening/creating.

 ### "Delete Coder Workspace" action

-Deletes your Coder workspace and clears the saved link in the browser.
+Deletes your Coder workspace for the current context.
 You will be asked to confirm the deletion.

 ### Mock server (optional)